Organizations Quick Start

 As the organization Owner, invite a new member:

-In your organization vault, open the Manage tab and select the Invite User button:
+In your organization vault, open the Members tab and select the Invite member button:

 Select Save to send the invitation to the designated email address.